MarkSpec — Markdown Flavor Specification

 │

-├─ Bracket content matches typed entry pattern → msEntry (typed)
+├─ Bracket content matches typed entry pattern → msEntry (identified)

 │ /^[A-Z]{2,}_[A-Z]{2,12}_\d{3,4}$/